macsakini/Mpesa-Gateway/README.md

 # Instructions on running the application

 Currently there exists no user interface for the application.
+Fork the application to a folder on your desired location.

-However the main.py file requires inputs from the terminal.
-Thus run
+The main.py file requires inputs from the terminal.
+Thus use the following steps:

-__python main.py__ on your terminal.
+1. Run __python main.py__ on your terminal/command prompt.

-Upon running it will require the first input, this is the amount...i.e 70
+2. Upon running it will require the first input, this is the amount...i.e 70 *press enter*

-__press enter__

-The next input is the phone number to make request from i.e 254700000000
+3. The next input is the phone number to make request from i.e 254700000000 *press enter*

-__press enter__

-Check your mobile phone for the request. __DO NOT ENTER YOUR PIN__
+4. Check your mobile phone for the request. __DO NOT ENTER YOUR PIN__

-Cancel the request.
+5. Cancel the request.

 # Specifications